 The platform involves coordination of four applied research strengths in an iterative fashion to produce fully validated drug candidates with detailed structural information on Selektide/GPCR complexes

-We have prioritised 10 Selektides in each programme that are progressing through functional characterisation
+We have prioritised lead Selektides in each programme that are progressing through functional characterisation.

 SelekTx represents the long-term research collaboration of Prof Sara Linse (Lund University) and Prof David O’Connell (UCD), and their ambition to commercialise this unique drug development platform.